 Determining the execution time of a recursive subroutine can be difficult.
 The running time for a recursive subroutine is typically best expressed by a recurrence relation.
 For example, the recursive factorial function fact of Section 2.5 calls itself with a value one less than its input value.
 The result of this recursive call is then multiplied by the input value, which takes constant time.
-Thus, the cost of the factorial function, if we wish to measure cost in terms of the number of multiplications made by the recursive call on the smaller input.
+Thus, the cost of the factorial function, if we wish to measure cost in terms of the number of multiplication operations, is one more than the number of multiplications made by the recursive call on the smaller input.
 Because the base case does no multiplications, its cost is zero.
 Thus, the running time for this function can be expressed as

-$$\mathbf{T}(n) = \mathbf{T}(n-1) + 1$$ for $n > 1$; $T(1) = 0$.
+$$T(n) = T(n-1) + 1$$ for $n > 1$; $T(1) = 0$.